Neotropical Ecology in Ecuador

 Acceptance is based on a holistic review of your application.
 This includes a review of your GPA, transcripts (including courses taken and in-progress), any additional requirements or prerequisites (see section "Additional Requirements"), and the short statement.
 Some programs require a letter of recommendation from a faculty that is not the program's faculty leader.
 If a letter of recommendation is required, you will find more information in your GEO application portal.

-This course is led by Tobias Policha PhD, a Career Instructor in the Department of Biology, who started doing research in Ecuador over 10 years ago.
+This course is led by Tobias Policha PhD, a Senior Instructor in the Department of Biology, who started doing research in Ecuador over 10 years ago.
 You will work with additional local and international scientists and guides while in Ecuador.

 GEO programs are under continuous review during this period of global uncertainty and limited travel.
 All program details outlined on this page, including program cost, are subject to change if global or location-specific conditions require modifications to program structure.